panshin-me/tech/_posts/2020-12-21-pi-tree-watering.md

 Write out the lines to save them (CTRL-X) and then `$ sudo reboot` to restart your RPi

 ## [Dashboard](https://pi-tree-watering.tech.panshin.me)
-The dashboard is an Ionic / React application that displays statistics and logs from the JsonBox log file.
+The dashboard is an Ionic / React application that displays statistics and logs from the JsonBin.io log file.
-Please use the JsonBox Id configured in your Raspberry Pi Application, or for the demo, you can use mine: `box_6f937824ca2f42a8a471`
+Please use the JsonBin ID configured in your Raspberry Pi Application.